22Ifeoma22/responsible-ai-portfolio-preview/README.md

 - **Evidence pack / publication files:** `publications/`
 - **GitHub Pages preview:** https://22ifeoma22.github.io/responsible-ai-portfolio-preview/

+**Best starting point:** Open the PDF — the README is a preview, the PDF contains the full method + interpretation + evidence template.

 ---
 ### 5-minute skim path (PDF)
 1) **Explainability (SHAP):** what drives outcomes at model level
 2) **Fairness (sex + age):** selection-rate disparities + what they mean
 3) **Evidence mapping:** how to package outputs into audit-ready documentation
-➡️ If you do model reviews / governance sign-off, this is the reusable workflow.
+If you do model reviews / governance sign-off, this is the reusable workflow.

 ## Key figures (preview)